in

 Red Granite

-Red granite Red granite is one of the rarest and most unique of all granite colors.
+Red granite is one of the rarest and most unique of all the stone colors.
 Its rich color offers a great contrast to light cabinetry.

 It can also be a bold eye-catching statement piece for your kitchen.
-If wisely paired with light cabinets and a muted color palette for the walls, this will surely produce a stunning kitchen.
+This will surely produce a stunning kitchen if wisely paired with light cabinets and a muted color palette for the walls.

 Cabinet color it is best paired with: light colored cabinets